classicfoo/notething/README.md

 T This is a bullet
 	X This is a nested bullet

-T This is a bullet
 T This is a bullet.
+T This is a bullet.
+	T This is a nested bullet.

 T This is a bullet.
 	M This is a migrated bullet